utsav0/daily-dev-tips/src/pages/posts/css-drop-shadow-vs-box-shadow.md

 ## Browser Support

-As mentioned before, CSS Filters are cool, but not widely supported yet 😩.
+As mentioned before, CSS Filters are excellent, but not widely supported yet 😩.

 There is a [polyfill](https://github.com/Schepp/CSS-Filters-Polyfill), but also limited.